cocos/cocos-docs/README.md

 If you need to publish to the website, you'd better build it on Mac.
 If use Windows, some redundant `.md` file will also generated.

-## Build .svg from graphviz files
+## Build Graphviz files

+You're able to use Graphviz to draw flow charts.
+The only supported generated format is SVG.

-If you want to build .svg from graphviz files(.dot), run:
+To build Graphviz files(.dot), run:

 ```bash
 npm run build:dots
 ```

-the svg would be generated at the same directory the graphviz file in, with same file name but extension replaced by ".svg".
+The output SVG file would be generated at the same directory the graphviz file in, with same file name but extension replaced by ".svg".

 ## Content Editing